json-api/json-api/format/index.md

 ## Errors <a href="#errors" id="errors" class="headerlink"></a>

+### Processing Errors <a href="#errors-processing" id="errors-processing" class="headerlink"></a>

+A server **MAY** choose to stop processing as soon as a problem is encountered, or it **MAY** continue processing and encounter multiple problems.
+For instance, a server might process multiple attribute updates and then return multiple validation problems in a single response.

+When a server encounters multiple problems for a single request, the most generally applicable HTTP error code **SHOULD** be used in the response.
+For instance, `400 Bad Request` might be appropriate for multiple 4xx errors or `500 Internal Server Error` might be appropriate for multiple 5xx errors.

+### Error Objects <a href="#error-objects" id="error-objects" class="headerlink"></a>

 Error objects provide additional information about problems encountered while performing an operation.
 Error objects **MUST** be returned as an array keyed by `"errors"` in the top level of a JSON API document, and **SHOULD